-Lung cancer - the first symptoms and signs in men and women at an early stage.
-Signs and Symptoms of Early Lung Cancer Lung Cancer and Symptoms
+Lung cancer is the first symptoms and signs in men and women at an early stage.
+Signs and symptoms of early stage lung cancer Lung cancer and its symptoms

-- a malignant tumor originating from the tissues of the bronchi or pulmonary parenchyma.
-Symptoms of lung cancer can be low-grade fever, cough with phlegm or blood streaks, shortness of breath, chest pain, weight loss.
-Possible development of pleurisy, pericarditis, superior vena cava syndrome, pulmonary hemorrhage.
-Accurate diagnosis requires X-ray and CT of the lungs, bronchoscopy, examination of sputum and pleural exudate, biopsy of the tumor or lymph nodes.
-The radical methods of treatment of lung cancer include resection interventions in the amount dictated by the prevalence of the tumor, in combination with chemotherapy and radiation therapy.
+– a malignant tumor originating from the tissues of the bronchi or pulmonary parenchyma.
+Symptoms of lung cancer may include low-grade fever, cough with sputum or streaks of blood, shortness of breath, chest pain, and weight loss.
+Pleurisy, pericarditis, superior vena cava syndrome, and pulmonary hemorrhage may develop.
+An accurate diagnosis requires X-ray and CT scans of the lungs, bronchoscopy, examination of sputum and pleural exudate, tumor or lymph node biopsy.
+To radical methods of treatment lung cancer include resection interventions in a volume dictated by the extent of the tumor, in combination with chemotherapy and radiation therapy.

 General information

-Lung cancer is a malignant neoplasm of epithelial origin that develops from the mucous membranes of the bronchial tree, bronchial glands (bronchogenic cancer) or alveolar tissue (lung or pneumogenic cancer).
-Lung cancer is the leader in the structure of mortality from malignant tumors.
-Mortality in lung cancer is 85% of the total number of cases, despite the success of modern medicine.
+Lung cancer - malignancy epithelial origin, developing from mucous membranes bronchial tree, bronchial glands (bronchogenic cancer) or alveolar tissue (pulmonary or pneumogenic cancer).
+Lung cancer leads in the structure of mortality from malignant tumors.
+The mortality rate for lung cancer is 85% of total number sick, despite the advances of modern medicine.

-The development of lung cancer is not the same in tumors of different histological structures.
-Differentiated squamous cell carcinoma is characterized by a slow course, undifferentiated cancer develops rapidly and gives extensive metastases.
-Small cell lung cancer has the most malignant course: it develops covertly and quickly, metastasizes early, and has a poor prognosis.
-More often, the tumor occurs in the right lung - in 52%, in the left lung - in 48% of cases.
+The development of lung cancer is different for tumors of different histological structures.
+Differentiated squamous cell carcinoma is characterized by a slow course; undifferentiated carcinoma develops quickly and gives extensive metastases.
+Small cell lung cancer has the most malignant course: it develops secretly and quickly, metastasizes early, and has a poor prognosis.
+Most often, the tumor occurs in the right lung - in 52%, in the left lung - in 48% of cases.

 Causes

-The factors of occurrence and mechanisms of development of lung cancer do not differ from the etiology and pathogenesis of other malignant lung tumors.
-In the development of lung cancer, the main role is played by exogenous factors:
+Factors of occurrence and mechanisms of development of lung cancer do not differ from the etiology and pathogenesis of other malignant lung tumors.
+In the development of lung cancer the main role assigned to exogenous factors:

 • smoking